 For the classroom men are permitted to wear business casual-slacks and a collared shirt.
 Men are required to wear business casual with either a sport coat or tie for church on Sunday morning.
 Mustaches and neatly trimmed beards are permitted.
 For the classroom women are permitted to wear business casual-pants and a nice top.
-Women are required to wear a dress or skirt and nice top for church on Sunday morning.
+Women are required to wear a dress, skirt, or dress pants and a nice top for church on Sunday morning.
 Students are to exercise modesty at all times.
 Pants and jeans are appropriate casual attire for all students.
 For further information, please contact the Student Life Department.